 As these cells decrease in size, they increase in numbers, which has the impact of increasing the zoom level and the accuracy of areas represented in such an index.
 Might work good in a place like China, where latitude and longitude are banned for export as munitions.
 Such a set of cells might be part of a geospatial analyzing module that links specific businesses and points of interest (parks, public regions, landmarks, etc.) to specific places on this model or index of the earth.
 That might be one index of the businesses and one index for the points of interest, or a combined database that includes both.

 Sometimes that index might include a business and a landmark within the same cell.
 While that could be correct in some instances, such as a shop appearing within the Empire State Building, Often its an error, and sometimes even an intentional error.
 People will sometimes enter incorrect information into a geographic system like this to try to gain some kind of advantage.

 If people search for something like a motel “near” a particular park, for instance, the motel that appears to be next to, or even within the boundaries of that part might seem to have something of an advantage in terms of distance from that part when it comes to ranking the motel.
 And, sometimes Google doesn’t seem to do the best job in the world at putting businesses in the right locations at Google Maps.

-A patent granted to Google this past Christmas day explores an approach to finding errors in business listings using the kind of cell, or grid, system that I mentioned above.
+A patent granted to Google this past Christmas day explores an approach to finding erroneous business listings using the kind of cell, or grid, system that I mentioned above.
 As it tells us: